Guide to Conference Subsidy Application

-For the successful application(s), the conference organiser is required to
+If the application is successful, the applicant is required to

-- proper control and monitoring; and
+- the control and monitoring mechanism; and

-- qualification of the conference organiser.
+- the qualification of the applicant.

-Payment of conference subsidy
+Payment of subsidy

 The cheque will be sent via local postal service or by courier to the address of the specified event owner as per Annex 1 – Contact Details and made to the attention of the specified event owner.